HPCE/hpce_2014_cw3/readme.md

 ### Apply the loop transformation

-Apply the loop transformation described above, without introducing any parallelism, and check it works with various values of K, via the environment variable `HPCE_FFT_LOOP_K`.
+First apply the loop transformation described above, _without_ introducing any parallelism, and check it works with various values of K, via the environment variable `HPCE_FFT_LOOP_K`.